bowmnath/cis-457-w22/activities/week-02-http.md

 than the time it would take to download a web page when the network was completely uncongested but did not have a cache.
 Explain how this is possible.

+23. In the web cache example from lecture, the local network had a bandwidth of 100 Mbps, the access link originally had a bandwidth of 15 Mbps, and the Internet delay was two seconds.
+In order to decrease the delay a user experienced when requesting a web page from the internet, our first idea was to increase the bandwidth of the access link.
+No matter how fast we make that link, there is a lower bound on the amount of time it will take for a user to get a web page
+(assuming no web cache is used).
+What is that lower bound?
+Explain.